 FOR 1920’S – 1950’S

-However, the country is best known for its 20th century architecture, with a strong modernist tradition spearheaded by Alvar Aalto and his 200 notable works, 50 of which can be found outside Finland.
-The vernacular tradition, with its simple forms and way of building with wood, has given important impulses to Finnish modernism, and is strongly visible even in today’s Finnish architecture.
-Women have made a strong contribution to the profession’s development: in the late 19th century, Finland was the first country where women could study to be architects.
+However, the country is best known for its 20th-century architecture, with a strong modernist tradition spearheaded by Alvar Aalto and his 200 notable works, 50 of which can be found outside Finland.
+The vernacular tradition, with its simple forms and way of building with wood, has given vital impulses to Finnish Modernism and is strongly visible even in today’s Finnish architecture.
+Women have made a substancial contribution to the profession’s development: in the late 19th century, Finland was the first country where women could study to be architects.

-There is demand for this approach outside Finland too, as demonstrated by several famous Finnish-designed buildings across the world.
-In addition to the celebrated Aalto works, early examples include Viljo Revell’s Toronto City Hall and Eero Saarinen’s Gateway Arch in Missouri, for example.
+This approach is also in demand outside of Finland, as demonstrated across the world by several famous buildings designed by Finns.
+In addition to the celebrated Aalto works, early examples include Viljo Revell’s Toronto City Hall, Eliel Saarinen’s Cranbrook Academy of Art Campus in Michigan and Eero Saarinen’s Gateway Arch in Missouri.

 Many of these were based on competition winning entries.
-More recent examples are the Museum of the History of Polish Jews in Warsaw by Lahdelma & Mahlamäki Architects and the Wuxi Grand Theatre in China by PES Architects.
+More recent examples are the Museum of the History of Polish Jews in Warsaw, Poland by Lahdelma & Mahlamäki Architects (2013) and the Fuzhou Strait Culture and Art Centre, China by PES Architects (2018).
 Today’s Finnish winners are increasingly outward-looking and internationally well-connected, young, emerging offices.
-Finland is also internationally known as a pioneer in architectural policy, architectural education for children and conservation of modern architecture.
+Finland is also internationally known as a pioneer in architecture policy, architecture education for children and youth and conservation of modern architecture.

 INTEREST ON A GLOBAL BASIS